-Explore options with your supplier(s) to provide packaging that can be returned, sterilised, and reused.
+Explore options with your supplier[s] to provide packaging that can be returned, sterilised, and reused; or packaging that is easily recyclable.

 For example, some cafes arrange bulk supply of milk from local suppliers.
 The containers are returned, sterilised and reused by the supplier.
 You could also consider making your own non-dairy milk in-house to reduce packaging waste.